JBClark117/Data_Projects_TripleTen/PowerBI_Shopify_Analysis/README.md

 The second page displays a card that calculates the average amount of helpful reviews based on the star rating of reviews and a count of how many times reviews have been marked as helpful by users.
 It also contains a graph that displays the average rating given on reviews depending on whether or not the developer of the application left a response.

 The final page displays three different graphs, all grouped by the individual developers for the applications.
+The first graph shows a count of total ratings for each developer, the second shows a count of reviews that were rated helpful, and the third shows the total count of developer responses to reviews for each developer.